SGDInstitute/apollo/content/collections/pages/mblgtacc/glossary.md

             marks:
               -
                 type: bold
-            text: 'Have a suggestion to revise a definition? ' -
+            text: 'Have a suggestion to improve a definition? ' -
             type: text
             text: 'Want to see other terms included?
-Let us know through your daily conference evaluations, DM us on social media, or email us at hello@sgdinstitute.org.'
+Let us know through your MBLGTACC evaluations, DM us on social media, or email us at hello@sgdinstitute.org.'
     type: content
     enabled: true
   -